flexsurfer/reflex/README.md

 🔄 **Reactive Subscriptions** - UI automatically updates when state changes
 🌐 **Multi-Platform Support** - With effects separation, it's super easy to support multiple platforms with the same codebase, including web, mobile, and desktop
 🤖 **AI Friendly** - Reviewing AI-generated changes is easier because all logic is expressed through pure, isolated functions, making each change understandable, verifiable, and deterministic.
-🛠️ **Integrated DevTools** - Reflex-devtools provides deep visibility into your app’s state, events, and subscriptions in real time, forming a powerful combo with Reflex for effective development and debugging.
+🛠️ **Integrated DevTools** - [`@flexsurfer/reflex-devtools`](https://github.com/flexsurfer/reflex-devtools) provides deep visibility into your app’s state, events, and subscriptions in real time, forming a powerful combo with Reflex for effective development and debugging.
 ⚡ **Interceptor Pattern** - Powerful middleware system for cross-cutting concerns
 🛡️ **Type Safety** - Full TypeScript support with excellent IDE experience
 🧪 **Testability** - Pure functions make testing straightforward and reliable